IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 ### Methods

-`Boolean hasNode(GraphQLNode node)` - Returns true if there is a node with the same name from the parameter.
+`Boolean hasNode(GraphQLFieldNode node)` - Returns true if there is a node with the same name from the parameter.
 Otherwise returns false.

-`Boolean hasNodes(GraphQLNode[] nodes)` - Returns true if there is at least one node from the provided array.
+`Boolean hasNodes(GraphQLFieldNode[] nodes)` - Returns true if there is at least one node from the provided array.
 Otherwise returns false.

 `Boolean hasNodes()` - Returns true if there is at least one child node in the current node.
 Otherwise returns false.